What makes AI agent security different

 Behavry maps directly to all four frameworks with live controls — not documentation and not dashboard screenshots of what happened after the fact.

 Behavry deploys in a day.
 No agent code changes.
-Policy enforced from the first tool call.
+Authorization enforced from the first tool call.